samu-workopen/learningwikibase/_articles/usecases.md

 There are different type of workshop, this section describes some
 ## Bring your own data workshop (BYOD)

-The concept of a BYOD workshop was taken from the [FAIR BYODs](https://www.dtls.nl/fair-data/byod/) by the teh is typically workshop follows the following steps.
+Wikibase BYOD workshops are inspider by the  [FAIR data BYODs](https://www.dtls.nl/fair-data/byod/).
+A BYOD is a 2-3 day workshop where  by the teh is typically workshop follows the following steps.

  1. Problem definition
  2. Wikibase deployment